The Muse Workspace

 For more information on how to work with conversations within Muse, please visit Managing Conversations .
 For more on what it means to attach a conversation to a Story or Storyform, please Muse Context.

-As you discuss ideas with Muse, you can save important story elements, such as Overviews, Storypoints, and Storybeats.
-This ensures that your creative progress is captured and stored, making it easy to revisit and build upon your ideas as your story evolves.
+As you discuss ideas with Muse, you can save and update important story elements, such as Overviews, Storypoints, and Storybeats.
+This ensures that your creative progress is captured and stored, making it easy to revisit and refine your ideas as your story evolves.

 “Please save the above Main Character Progressions we just worked out to this Storyform.”

-When saving, be sure to indicate whether you want the aspects saved to your current Story or Storyform.
+When saving, be sure to indicate whether you want the aspects saved or updated in your current Story or Storyform.
 There is a difference between the two.
-Muse will do its best to interpret your intent, but if you can be more explicit in your commands it can definitely help the process.
+Muse will do its best to interpret your intent, but being explicit in your commands can greatly streamline the process.

 If this is a new narrative aspect, Muse will first confirm that you want to create the new item.
-If the aspect already exists within the context you specify, Muse will ask if you want to overwrite what is already in there, blend in your new information with the old, or simply cancel the request.
+If the aspect already exists within the context you specify, Muse will ask if you want to overwrite the existing information, blend in your new input with the old, or simply cancel the request.

-You have tremendous flexibility when it comes to saving these aspects to your Story or Storyform so feel free to be creative in the development of your story.
+You have tremendous flexibility when it comes to saving and updating these aspects in your Story or Storyform, so feel free to be creative in the development of your story.

 Chat with Muse as if Talking to a Writing Partner